Testament (band): Dark Roots of Thrash and Brotherhood of the Snake (2013–2019)

-In May 2016, Billy confirmed their twelfth album would be entitled Brotherhood of the Snake.
+In May 2016, Billy confirmed their twelfth album would be called Brotherhood of the Snake.
 Of the album's lyrical content, he commented, "The Brotherhood of the Snake was actually a society about 6,000 years ago that debarred all religions.
 It was just a fascinating topic that caught our eye and attention and spawned a lot of songs.
 We're going with that vibe.
 There will be some songs that deviate, but the majority will be around that and aliens and religion.
 Then I'll probably tap into my native heritage and write some songs about that.
 It's not just going to be one concept, but there is some interesting stuff that we're finding to write about."
 Brotherhood of the Snake was released on October 28, 2016, and received generally positive reviews from critics, and scored Testament their second-highest chart position on the Billboard 200, peaking at number twenty.
 Shortly after its release, Testament embarked on an international tour with Amon Amarth, and toured North America in April–May 2017 with Sepultura, Prong, Infernal Tenebra and Dying Gorgeous Lies.
 The band also toured Europe with Annihilator and Death Angel in November and December 2017, and again in March and April 2018, with Annihilator and Vader supporting.
-Along with Anthrax, Lamb of God, Behemoth and Napalm Death, Testament opened for Slayer on their final North American tour, which took place in the spring and summer of 2018.
+Along with Anthrax, Lamb of God, Behemoth and Napalm Death, Testament opened for Slayer on their final North American tour, which took place throughout the spring and summer of 2018.
 Testament also performed at Megadeth's first-ever cruise called Megacruise in October 2019.